grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 The _Prospect_ was now gaining crucial ground on their pursuers, quickly finding their path through the winding way.
 Soon Percy could see the main channel ahead.
 Further behind, amid the chaos and the violence, it did appear that the _Grackle_ was making headway against its bottoming.
 Percy estimated they might push clear with just a few minutes more.

 The _Prospect_ turned out into the main channel and Percy took over command.
-She immediately had Bastian throttle up to the _Prospect's_ full surface speed of 15 knots.
+She immediately had Bastian throttle up to the _Prospect_'s full surface speed of 15 knots.

 "Careful Captain Percy," said Sir Piero.
 "I cannot recommend all this speed in the channel full of big heavy ships and small wobbly boats.
 If any Authority vessels spots the _Prospect_ they will intervene to try to keep order in the channel."